 We can experience loss at any age: loss of a parental figure, mentor, family member, friend, or even a pet.
 While the experience of grief is challenging, it shows us that this person (or furry companion) had a deep impact on our lives.

 Whatever loss you have experienced, you don’t need to navigate it alone.
-You deserve support in your grief to help you make sense of your feelings and learn how to live with this loss.
+You deserve support from a therapist in Westchester in your grief to help you make sense of your feelings and learn how to live with this loss.

 I provide grief counseling in Westchester, NY for young people like you.
 To learn more about how I can help, reach out today.